LukeLu1263/lukelu1263.github.com/index.md

 If you want to know more about me, please checkout these links on the left side.

-The following are my team, familiar robot and myself.
+The following are my team, familiar robot and I.

 I worked in the aboratory!